nathanhleung/slop-loader/README.md

     const nextConfig: NextConfig = {
       // ...
+      typescript: {
+        // This is necessary for builds to work, if you're generating `.ts` or `.tsx` files
+        ignoreBuildErrors: true,
+      },
       webpack: (config) => {
         config.module.rules.push({
           // This is the only supported import pattern for now; make sure your `test` matches exactly.